guttih/sheller/README.md

 This extension contains snippets and functions to help with writing bash scripts.
-It includes, menus, parse options, text coloring, declaring functions and using them.
+It includes, menus, parse options, text coloring, declaring functions, finding and listing files and directories and many more snippets.
+View the [complete snippet list](#list-of-all-snippets).

 ## Features